romland/llemmings/README.md

 ### 🗃️ Organizing prompts
-README TODO: Need to figure out how to best connect prompts to a commit and yet have prompts available for easy copy/pasting.
-It could be that I need to write something for this.
+The prompts are in the code now.
+This is not going to hold much longer.
+So I need to figure out how to best connect prompts to a code to have them available for easy copy/pasting.
+It could be that I need to implement something outside of this project for that.

-README TODO: At the end of the day, once figured out, there should be notes here about how you organize your prompts!
+Once figured out, there should be notes here about how you organize your prompts with the code!
-README TODO: Having prompts in the source code is getting too painful now.

 ## 🔥 Code and quality